zahid1k/covertovert/code/README.md

+# Coding
-Please develop your project in this folder which will be mapped to the /app folder in the Docker container.
+You can develop your code in sender and receiver folders.
+Be careful entire folder is mounted to the `/app` folder in both containers.